 You’ve got to love a holiday that runs for 8 days.
-Traditional celebrations of any kind stir thoughts of food and family memories; and for me, the two are incredibly intertwined.
+Traditional celebrations of any kind stir thoughts of food and family memories.
+For me, the two are incredibly intertwined.
 Which brings us to potato latkes.

 Why Latkes for Hanukkah?

 Some say it has to do with the oil.
 History tells us that the just a bit of oil used to light the temple burned for eight nights.
-Others say, its the golden color of the fried potatoes to commemorate the light of the burning oil.
+Others say, its the golden color of the fried potatoes that commemorate the light of the burning oil.
 I’m not sure that I ever learned a definitive answer.
-For me, its the memory of this family tradition that’s the most important.
+For me, it’s the memory of this family tradition that’s the most important.

 My mom would make latkes on the first night of Hannukah; and then, we would have dinner.
-Sounds funny I know, but the fact of the matter is, my dad, my brother and I would eat them as fast as she could make them, so they very simply never made it to the table.
+As my mom cooked, my dad, my brother and I would eat.
+The latkes disappeared as fast as Mom could make them.
+They, very simply, never made it to the table.
 Instead, the latke course was for us a run of first night of Hannukah appetizers prepared a la minute.

 Mom had a large plate covered with paper towels.
-She’d fry the mix of potatoes and onions she painstakingly grated on a box grater and then mixed with egg, salt and a bit of pepper, in shmaltz – rendered chicken fat.
-And as soon as those golden browned, fried potato pancakes hit the plate covered with paper towels for draining, they were fair game.
-It was every man or girl for themselves but somehow we all got our fill.
+She’d fry the mix of potatoes and onions, painstakingly grated on a box grater, in shmaltz – rendered chicken fat.
+And as soon as the fried potato pancakes hit the plate covered with paper towels for draining, they were fair game.
+It was every man or girl for themselves and somehow we all got our fill.

 Food Memories That Make the Hanukkah Holiday

 You can make the potato latke recipe with any kind of vegetable.
-For a fun variation, try the classic recipe here with shredded NC sweet potatoes, shredded local carrots or any kind of firm winter squash.
-And, if you are wanting to cut back on all the fat the potatoes absorb, you can make them in a non stick pan just as easily.
+Try the classic recipe here with shredded NC sweet potatoes, shredded local carrots or any kind of firm winter squash.
+Want to cut back on all the oil?
+You can make them in a non-stick pan just as easily.